syncfusion-content/xamarin-docs/Xamarin/SfDiagram/Diagram.md

  * DefaultNodeStyle argument: Defines the node style properties.
  * DefaultConnectorStyle argument: Defines the connector style properties.
  * DefaultSymbolStyle argument: Defines the symbol style properties.
- * DefaultHeaderStyle argument: Define the header style properties.
+ * DefaultHeaderStyle argument: Defines the header style properties.
-The following code illustrates how to define the diagram style settings for diagram object.
+The following code shows how to define the diagram style settings for the diagram object.

 {% tabs %}
 {% highlight c# %}